filsan-1/gaze-tracking-autism/README.md

 # ASD  child Gaze Tracker

-A lPython-based application for detecting gaze direction and visual fixation in real-time using a webcam.
+A Python-based application for detecting gaze direction and visual fixation in real-time using a webcam.
 Built with OpenCV and MediaPipe, this tool helps analyze attention focus in individuals, especially useful in studying Autism Spectrum Disorder (ASD).

 ## 🔍 Overview